jantman/awslimitchecker/docs/source/cli_usage.rst

      --skip-service SKIP_SERVICE
                            avoid performing actions for the specified service name; see -s|--list-services for valid names
+     --skip-check SKIP_CHECK
-     -s, --list-services   print a list of all AWS service types that awslimitchecker knows how to check
+                           avoid performing actions for the specified check -s, --list-services   print a list of all AWS service types that awslimitchecker knows how to check
      -l, --list-limits     print all AWS effective limits in